zjoeyrushc/osc-interactive-midi/README_EN.md

     receive_sock.close()
 ```

 Finally, returning to the OSC functionality in Ableton Live, you can refer to the operational ideas from Demo 1.
-Based on dynamic data mapping of heart rate and calorie consumption, the music not only responds to personal states but also creates engaging musical interactions.